intel-analytics/BigDL-2.x/docs/docs/APIGuide/Models/text-matching.md

 Analytics Zoo provides a pre-defined KNRM model that can be used for text matching (e.g. question answering).
-The model could be fed into NNFrames or BigDL Optimizer directly for training.
+For training, the model provides methods compile and fit or alternatively it could be fed into NNFrames and BigDL Optimizer.
 More text matching models will be supported in the future.

 ---